 "Y-Yang!"
 Ruby stuttered, "H-How many times do I have to tell you?
 Cody and I are not getting married!
 We haven't even started dating yet!"

-"Key word being 'yet', cuñada," Baltazar teased, causing Ruby to blush even further and Yang to laugh.
+"Key word being 'yet', cuñada," Baltazar teased with a smirk, causing Ruby to blush even further and Yang to laugh.

 He and Yang love to tease Ruby and Cody about their relationship, although Yang teases Cody more than Baltazar does.
 The two of them know that their little siblings like each other and both knew that it was only a matter of time before they start dating.
 They've even made bets on who will confess first and where would the first date be.

-Baltazar was about to tease the flustered girl more when he saw a familiar symbol shown on the Vale Newscast Channel that caused him to frown, the symbol of the White Fang.
+Baltazar was about to tease the flustered girl more when he saw a familiar symbol shown on the Vale Newscast Channel that caused his blood to turn cold, the symbol of the White Fang.

-He sighed, remembering all the trouble that organization caused for his grandfather's company and the company of his best business partner.
+He growled, remembering all the trouble that organization caused for many people, including his family and the family of one of his closest friends.
 Baltazar knew what the White Fang was, sympathized with them and even understood why they do what they do, but he didn't like their methods of getting the point across.
 They're just too violent at times and are willing to do whatever it takes to get the job done.
-Baltazar himself is like that at times but not to the extremeness of White Fang.
+There were a couple incidents in particular that stood in his mind that proved how far the group will go to get what they want, and he didn't felt like reliving those memories anytime soon.

-"You guys use to be a peaceful group from what Pop said, but then you guys started to get violent in your protests," He thought grimly while tilting his glasses up, "I understand why you're doing those things, but they're still criminal acts, no matter how you look at it.
+"To go from a peaceful, noble organization to nothing more than an out of control terrorist group in only a few years, the White Fang has changed a lot from the one Pop used to be so fond of," He thought grimly while tilting his glasses up, "I understand why you're doing those things, but they're still criminal acts, no matter how you look at it.
 As Abuelito always said; the ends don't justify the means."

 "Who's that?"
 Yang asked.